jhuang38/jhuang38/README.md

 - 🌱 Some of my current skills include React, Express, and MongoDB!
 - 🔧 I'm planning on making a personal portfolio with Three.js sometime in the future!
 - 📫 Feel free to reach out to me at j528huan@uwaterloo.ca
-- ⚡ I'm currently learning data science technologies with Python, including Matplotlib, Pandas, and Numpy!
+- ⚡ I'm interested in learning Unreal Engine with C++, as well as Unity with C#!